raylsnetwork/Enygma/enygma_payments/README.md

 * **Verifier**: [Solidity](https://www.soliditylang.org/)

 ## Performance
-We measured the performance of our design using a Mac mini from 2001.
+We measured the performance of our design using a Mac mini M1 from 2020 with 16GB of memory.
+This is purposefully done to demonstrate that our protocol runs on commodity hardware and does not come with extreme hardware requirements.

-Prover time: TBD
+**Constraints:** 82086
+**Prover time:** 334.28 ms
 Verifier cost: TBD

 ## Peer-Reviewed Publications